 In the example above we showed that \(\mu\) factors into

-\[\mu(x_p, x_g, x_h) = \mu(x_p)\,\mu(x_g \mid x_p) \,\mu(x_h \mid x_p)\]
+\[\mu(x_p, x_g, x_h) = \mu(x_p)\,\mu(x_g \mid x_p) \,\mu(x_h \mid x_p)\]which can be represented by the graph below.

 It takes some familiarity to read independencies implied by the graph structure.6 In this case, each node can influence the others, as expected.
 However, since \(P\) and \(H\) are only connected via their single parent node \(P\), we can infer directly from the graph that they are conditionally independent given \(P\).
 In other words, denoting the trail of influence by red arrows, and observed variables by blue nodes, we discovered the following: